natalia-se/recipe_search/README.md

 ## 4. Create an Edamam app and use the API
 * Create an app find the app-id and key: https://developer.edamam.com/admin/applications
 * Create a file called ".env" in the same root directory where you see the .gitignore and package.json.
-* In the .env file add the two rows bellow, but with the-app-id and the-app-key switched to your app values.
+* In the .env file add the two following variables on one row each, but with the-app-id and the-app-key switched to your app values.
 No citation marks.
 REACT_APP_ID=the-app-id
 REACT_APP_KEY=the-app-key